 If the bat is limping (one wing/arm or foot is dragging in comparison to the other) or there is damage to its body or holes in its wings this bat is likely to need trained help.
-The advice line may advise a volunteer will visit, or may ask if you can take it to a vet.
+The helpline may advise a volunteer will visit, or may ask if you can take the bat to a vet.
 Either way, the bat needs to be kept safe and comfortable until help arrives.
-If a vet is willing to treat a bat but not re-habilitate it, please call the Bat Advice line to arrange bat care.
+If a vet is willing to treat a bat but not re-habilitate it, please call the Bat Helpline to arrange bat care.

 If this is not practical, move the bat.
 Using gloves, place the bat in a shoebox lined with sheets of kitchen paper in a dark quiet place.
 Put water in for the bat but remember to take it out again before moving the box (a cold, wet, injured bat is not going to be a happy one!).
 Please always remember to put the lid on the box, after piercing small air holes in it, bats are amazing escapologists…even severely injured ones!

-If your bat appears to uninjured, has taken water and is moving well, try to release it at dusk, where it was found, from a point over 1m high, away from cats, bat’s no1 predator.
+If your bat appears to be uninjured, has taken water and is moving well, try to release it at dusk, where it was found, from a point over 1m high, away from cats.
+Unfortunately, cats are a bat’s no 1 predator.
 Bats can’t take off very well from the ground, a gliding start is better for them, so a higher starting point is better.
 It may well shiver to warm itself up before take-off.

 If the bat can’t or won’t fly, call 0345 1300 228 to arrange for a bat carer to attend to it.